 - Shadow Archetype: Donald functions as Charlie's Jungian Shadow, representing everything that he rejects about himself/his profession or doesn't want to become.
 And, true to Jung's idea, Charlie only grows as a person when he accepts that there are good things about Donald and learns from them after Donald's death.

 - "Shaggy Dog" Story: The Orchid Thief.

 - Split Personality: In The Three, the detective, killer and hostage all turn out to be the same person.
 However that's supposed to work.

 - Stylistic Suck: Donald's cliched thriller.
+At least, how much it sucks is based on Charlie's opinion of the material as described by Donald.
 Also, the entire final act; Charlie finally allows Donald to assist with the Orchid Thief script he's writing, thereby altering their own reality in the process.